-Depending on where you’re reading this, there are a few different paths that you can take to get there.
-However, the skills, traits and personal attributes that you need to foster remain fairly common no matter where you’re from.
+Depending on which life stage you’re in when reading this, there are a few different paths that you can take to get there.
+However, the skills, traits and personal attributes that you need to foster remain fairly consistent regardless of background.

-Here in the UK, this is by far the most common strategy.
+Here in the UK, by far the most common strategy to becoming an electrical estimator is to begin as an electrician.
 In fact, almost all estimators whom we’ve interviewed previously (including one of our own founders) have taken this path.
 They spend three or four years “on the tools” before training to do estimating work.

 Most people who start out as electricians are then trained as estimators within their (or another) electrical business.
 This usually involves working with someone more senior who has been in the estimator role for a while.
 In some larger companies, a team of estimators are employed, including junior and senior estimators.

 Formal training is one thing that will vary depending on where you are in the world.
-For example, in the United States, apprenticeships are commonly available, while they’re not as common in the UK.
-There are also more formal training courses for estimators in the US than the UK (see our interview with Linda Candels, a training provider in the US here).
+For example, in the United States, apprenticeships are commonly available.
+There are also more formal training courses for estimators in the US than the UK (see our interview with Linda Candels on how to train as an electrical apprentice in the US).

 A point to note is that there is no formal training requirement to become an electrical estimator in the UK – it’s very much up to the company and their own internal policies.
 Some prefer to employ people that they’re able to train up from scratch, while others simply don’t have the resources to provide extensive training.

 You can also do some self-study on estimating to get some theoretical knowledge.
-For a head-start, try a reputable text on electrical estimating such as RS Means Electrical Estimating Methods.
+For a head-start, try a reputable text on electrical estimating such as RSMeans’ book Electrical Estimating Methods.

-Besides electrical experience or formal training, successful estimators tend to possess some key attributes.
+Besides electrical experience or formal training, successful estimators tend to possess certain key attributes.
 These represent a mixture of “hard” and “soft” skills.
 Here are definitions of what these mean: